Turning 65: Getting Ready For Medicare

 Overview

 Reaching age 65 is a big deal because it means you’re now eligible for Medicare.
-This change brings a bunch of new benefits and decisions to think about, making sure you’re covered health-wise in your later years.
+This change brings new benefits and decisions to think about, making sure you’re covered health-wise in your later years.
 It’s important to get the lowdown on Medicare, like who can get it, what it might cost you, and how to sign up, so you’re all set for this next chapter.

 Who Can Get Medicare